Secrets of Ending Eating Disorders Forever Revealed!

 I have helped countless women recover from disordered eating by being a role model of someone who understands what it is like to have a serious eating disorder and has recovered and is thriving and living the life she always dreamed of.

-I have spent over 15 years discovering and testing out various methods of recovery and know what works and what doesn’t.
-I have worked as an Eating Disorders Therapist for over a decade and have come up with a set of tools to help my clients recover from struggles with food and body image that have stood the test of time and have proven invaluable to thousands of women.
+I have spent over 20 years discovering and testing out various methods of recovery and know what works and what doesn’t.
+I have worked as an Eating Disorders Therapist for over two decades and have come up with a set of tools to help my clients recover from struggles with food and body image that have stood the test of time and have proven invaluable to thousands of women.

 By making the work I do with actual clients accessible to you in book and audio formats, I can now help women anywhere in the world!
 Plus, it’s a lot cheaper for you to buy a book and/or audio-program than to pay for individual therapy appointments… not to mention a lot more convenient because you can do the work in the comfort of your own home.